Eupatorium perfoliatum

 Eupatorium perfoliatum common boneset

 This perennial herbaceous plant has flat-topped white clusters of flowers, is quite hairy, and has long, pointed, wrinkled leaves.
+The leaves are perfoliate and joined at the base in pairs around the stem.
 It prefers boggy, low wet areas, such as wetlands, thickets and banks of streams.
-The leaves are whorled in pairs around the stem.
 It starts blooming in late summer just shortly before the asters.
-Tea can be brewed from its dried leaves and is considered a good laxative.
+Tea can be brewed from its dried leaves and is considered a good laxative and a treatment for fevers.

 Habitat & Range